Supreeth095/DataViz/README.md

 Dataset Type : Table

 List of Data Attributes:

-1. Name of county
+1. All Government Benefits percent of county income
-2. All Government Benefits percent of county income
+2. Social Security percent of county income
-3. Social Security percent of county income
+3. Medicare percent of county income
-4. Medicare percent of county income
+4. Medicaid percent of county income
-5. Medicaid percent of county income
+5. Income Support percent of county income
-6. Income Support percent of county income
+6. Veterans Benefits percent of county income
-7. Veterans Benefits percent of county income
+7. Unemployment Insurance percent of county income
-8. Unemployment Insurance percent of county income
+8. Time
-9. Year
+9.Location of county

 Attribute : All Government Benefits percent of county income